Quick Summary

 When the Ahom king was unavailable, the responsibility of administration fell upon the Nyaya Sodha Phukan.
 This individual managed the execution of judicial duties.
 The court when operating under the jurisdiction of the Nyaya Sodha Phukan, possessed the power to handle both original cases and appeals.

 The Ahom dynasty’s legacy extended beyond the battlefield.
 They were not just warriors, but also patrons of a vibrant artistic culture.
-Local traditions are beautifully intertwined with Hindu and Buddhist influences, creating unique styles of art.
-This fusion is evident in both the visual arts and the architectural marvels they left behind.
-Skilled artisans crafted intricate sculptures, paintings, and metalwork that continue to captivate viewers today.
+Local traditions beautifully intertwined with Hindu and Buddhist influences, giving rise to a unique aesthetic seen in both visual arts and architecture.

 The Ahom Kingdom of Assam (1228-1826 CE) boasted a well-organized military that secured its borders and fueled territorial expansion.
 The military comprised several key branches:

-The administration that was introduced by the Ahoms was new to the residents of the region.
+The administration that was introduced by the Ahom’s was new to the residents of the region.
 It was a branch of hereditary monarchy with a board of ministers that advised the king on the matters of the state.

 The administrative structure of the Ahom Kingdom consisted of several key elements: